 Forecasted interest expense and long term debt during the Forecast Period were based on the Series 2016 Bonds, the Series 2018 Bonds, and the 2021 Bank Loans as described below.
-Interest rates are forecasted to range from 4 to 6.7 percent during the Forecast Period.
+Interest rates are forecasted to range from 4.4% to 6.3% during the Forecast Period.

 On June 30, 2021, the Corporation entered into two term loan agreements with a financial institution to provide up to \$30,000,000 to refinance existing bank debt issued for independent living construction completed in prior years and to finance renovations to convert the previous health center space into 20 independent living apartments, with construction completed during the year ended September 30, 2023.
 At issuance, the term loans bore interest at one-month LIBOR plus 1.30%.
-Loan 1 was comprised of \$12,000,000 in principal, had a seven-year maturity, and was expected to be repaid in full from project entrance fees.
-As of September 30, 2022, Loan 1 was fully drawn and \$3,296,157 had been repaid out of entrance fee proceeds received, and as of September 30, 2023, Loan 1 had been fully repaid out of entrance fee proceeds received.
+Loan 1 was comprised of \$12,000,000 in principal, had a seven-year maturity, and by September 30, 2023 was fully repaid out of entrance fee proceeds received.
 Loan 2 is comprised of \$18,000,000 in principal and has a final maturity of 12 years; interest-only payments were due monthly during the draw period.
+Effective on the first interest rate change date on or after July 5, 2023, Loan 2 bears interest at one month CME Term SOFR plus 1.41%.
 Principal and interest payments began being made on a monthly basis in August 2023, equal to 1/300 of the outstanding principal balance on the Completion Date (defined in the loan agreement as the date occurring on the first business day of the seventh month after the receipt of the final certificate of occupancy, but in any event not before July 3, 2023).
-Loan 2 was fully drawn during the year ended September 30, 2023, with \$120,000 in principal payments made, leaving \$17,880,000 outstanding at September 30, 2023.
+Loan 2 was fully drawn during the year ended September 30, 2023, with \$120,000 in principal payments made.
+During the year ended September 30, 2024, there was \$720,000 in principal payments made, leaving \$17,160,000 outstanding at September 30, 2024.

 On July 18, 2018, the Corporation entered into a loan agreement with the Public Finance Authority (the Authority) and, concurrently, the Authority issued its \$86,200,000 Retirement Facilities First Mortgage Revenue Bonds (Southminster), Series 2018 (Series 2018 Bonds).
 The Series 2018 Bonds were issued to finance the construction of a replacement health center and a portion of the two independent living construction projects (financed by a combination of the Series 2018 Bonds and previously issued bank loans, as discussed above).
 The Series 2018 Bond proceeds were also used for additional common areas, kitchen expansion, office spaces for environmental services operations (housekeeping, maintenance, transportation), a reconfigured loading dock, and to pay issuance costs and fund debt service reserves.
-During the year ended September 30, 2023, the Corporation used capital campaign proceeds to accelerate, without penalty, principal payments totaling \$1,925,000.
+During the years ended September 30, 2024 and 2023, the Corporation used capital campaign proceeds to accelerate, without penalty, principal payments totaling \$190,000 and \$1,925,000, respectively.
+Subsequent to September 30, 2024, the Corporation accelerated an additional principal payment of \$120,000.